verrazzano/docs/content/en/docs/troubleshooting/diagnostictools/analysisadvice/NginxLoadBalancerCreationIssue.md

 ---
 title: NGINX Ingress Controller Load Balancer Creation Issue
 linkTitle: NGINX Ingress Controller Load Balancer Creation Issue
-description: Analysis detected NGINX ingress controller load balancer was not created successfully
+description: Analysis detected NGINX Ingress Controller load balancer was not created successfully
 weight: 5
 draft: false
 ---

 ### Summary
-Analysis detected that the Verrazzano installation failed while creating the load balancer for the NGINX ingress controller.
+Analysis detected that the Verrazzano installation failed while creating the load balancer for the NGINX Ingress Controller.

 The root cause was that, while creating the public load balancer, there were no public subnets available.
 ### Steps